vintasoftware/vinta-design-checklists/remote-moderated-ux-test/checklist-en.md

 ## 3. Source and schedule participants
 #### This can be a task for the designer or other stakeholder (product owner, CEO, CMO), depending on the organizational structure you’re dealing with.
 Participants can be current users or part of the product’s target demographic.
 * [ ] When sourcing participants, try to stay as close as possible to your real user base.
-    * E.g. Watch for biases that might skew your test results.
+    * Watch for biases that might skew your test results.
 I.e. you don’t want to have only people who are young and tech-savvy if your user base is mainly composed of boomers.
 * [ ] Source six or seven participants.
-    * E.g. Nielsen’s magical number is five, but it’s nice to have a few extra people, in case someone is unable to participate.
+    * Nielsen’s magical number is five, but it’s nice to have a few extra people, in case someone is unable to participate.
 * [ ] Make sure all your participants will be able to do the test on the device you’ve designed it for, and are familiar with it.
 * [ ] Make clear to participants that they will not be the ones under scrutiny.
-    * E.g. What is being tested is your product, and their honest feedback is the main goal of the test session.
+    * What is being tested is your product, and their honest feedback is the main goal of the test session.
 * [ ] Schedule all your participants on the same day, with a 15 minute interval between them.
 * [ ] Take note of every participant’s name and email.
 * [ ] Make sure other stakeholders (project manager, product owner, tech lead) are also available to follow the usability test with you, and schedule them in.
-    * E.g. The impact of getting instant feedback from real people on a product still under development is very powerful, and can help the entire team make better decisions about it.
+    * The impact of getting instant feedback from real people on a product still under development is very powerful, and can help the entire team make better decisions about it.

 ## 4. Run the test
 * [ ] Double-check your internet connection, camera and microphone a few minutes before.